-This has resulted in the creation of the Re-View Textile group for creatives who work with textiles to come together, exchange ideas and create opportunities.
-We host informal gatherings on a quarterly basis in Liverpool.
-The group members all have an interest in promoting textiles and work in a variety of disciplines including fine art, design, fashion, interior, installation art, theatre and video.
+The group members all have an interest in promoting textile arts and work in a variety of disciplines including fine art, design, fashion, interiors, installation art, and video.

-Re-View Textile have been involved in a number of exhibitions since the group formed in 2009.
+Re-View Textile have exhibited regularly since the group formed in 2009.

 In 2010 the group was invited to exhibit along side The Bed-In event hosted by the Bluecoat as part of the John Lennon tribute season held to celebrate his 70th birthday of October 9th and to commemorate his death on December 9th 1980.
 The group created a wall hanging using stitch and collage that represented all of their dreams of peace and hopes for the future.

-In 2011 the group took part in a exhibition a the Kirkby Gallery in Liverpool exploring the theme Textiles in Action.
+In 2011 the group exhibited at the Kirkby Gallery in Liverpool exploring the theme Textiles in Action.
 Ten member of the group took part and working in variety of disciplines attempting to blur the boundaries between textiles as a craft form into other practices such as installation art, sculpture and film.

 In 2012 as part of the Liverpool Biennial International Art Festival the group exhibited in two venues at the Baltic Creative Campus exploring the theme of “Hospitality”.
-21 members of the group and 2 invited artists from abroad created work that was wall mounted and free-standing and installations.
-It was a collaborative project that linked 3 or 4 individuals working together to produce a series of pieces of work.
+21 members of the group and 2 invited artists from abroad created large scale work that was wall mounted and free-standing and installations.
+It was a collaborative project that linked 3 or 4 individuals working together to produce a series of works.

 In 2014 as part of the Liverpool Biennial International Art Festival the group exhibited at the Liverpool Academy of Arts.
 The chosen theme was ‘Drawing the Line’ and each artist developed new work for the exhibition.
 Some looked into journeys, maps, tracks, observations, others more varied interests such as yoga poses, energy paths, memory and the passage of time, interweaving lives and landscapes.

-For these exhibitions artists made work utilising a variety of media, including screen print, photography, hand and machine stitch, felt making and found materials.
+For these exhibitions artists made work utilising a variety of media, including print, photography, hand and machine stitch, crochet, felt making, video and sound recordings, assemblages of found and recycled materials.
 Images of work from all these exhibitions can be found on the Re-View Textile Facebook page.